Data-Science-for-Linguists-2020/Sentiment-Analysis-of-Trump-Tweets/README.md

 The data I use in my research came from several different sources.
 The data from Trump and [other person] comes from the [Trump Twitter Archive](http://www.trumptwitterarchive.com/archive), which is a free database of the tweets of Donald Trump and many other prominent American political figures.
 The website was made by Brendan Brown.
 I also got a set of 200,000 randomly generated tweets from [followthehashtag.com](http://followthehashtag.com).
 This too was free to use.

 I received regular feedback from my peers in Data Science for Linguists which can be found [here](https://github.com/Data-Science-for-Linguists-2020/Class-Plaza/blob/master/guestbooks/guestbook_joey.md).
-Thank you for everyone who contributed.
+Thank you to everyone who contributed.